-China C.bank extends policies for financial support of real estate market | Law-Order
+China c.bank extends policies for financial support of real estate market | Law-Order

-China's central bank on Monday extended its policies to support the real estate market to the end of 2024.

-The aim is to increase financial support to ensure home delivery, the People's Bank of China said in a statement.
+Last November, the People's Bank of China (PBOC) issued a notice outlining 16 measures to support the cash-strapped sector, including loan repayment extensions, in a push to ease a liquidity crunch that has plagued it since mid-2020.
+The extended policies encourage financial institutions and property firms to negotiate independently, and actively support property developers through the rollover of existing loans and the adjustment of repayment arrangements, the People's Bank of China (PBOC) said in a statement.

+An additional one-year extension to these kind of existing loans due to be repaid before the end of 2024 is allowed, the PBOC added.
+Separately, loans issued to support the delivery of unfinished projects before the end of 2024 will not be downgraded in risk classification during the loan term, the central bank said.

-For newly issued ancillary financing that becomes non-performing, relevant institutions and personnel are exempt from liability if they have exercised due diligence, it added.
+For newly issued ancillary financing that becomes non-performing, the relevant institutions and personnel are exempted from liability as long as they have exercised due diligence, it added.
+Measures and policies without clear deadlines remain in effect.
+China's debt-ridden developers are struggling to raise funds and sell homes, prompting a mortgage-repayment boycott among homebuyers which dented confidence in the sector.

+The market is expecting more concrete stimulus measures to be announced this month when a meeting of the country's powerful politburo is held.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)